Eliminate Taxes Completely! What if there were no tax at all?

 What would happen if by some miracle all the taxes disappeared in America.
 One hundred years ago the American people hardly paid any tax at all and we were a prosperous country.

 Nowadays people say that we should tax the rich.
-But, a person who makes a million dollar salary already pays over 50% of their income in taxes while someone who makes about $40,000 only pays about 20%.
+But, a person who makes a million dollar salary already pays about 60% of their income in taxes while someone who makes about $40,000 only pays about 30%.
 And if we tax the rich who will start businesses?
 Who will hire people?
 Regardless of how much a person pays, taxes are the main source of economic stagnation in this country.
 In other words, if you would like to see America prosper again you must reduce taxes and I would argue eliminate taxes completely.

 Here are some items whose prices are jacked up with import taxes: